John Wormald Appleyard: Leeds Fine Art Gallery, Leeds, 1886–1888

 This is a listed building.
 It was designed at a cost of £9,000 by William Henry Thorp (1852-1944) of Albion Street, Leeds, and opened by Archibald Witham Scarr (1827–1904), Mayor of Leeds, and Hubert von Herkomer on Wednesday 3 October 1888.
-Its ground floor gallery was called the Queen's Room (re-named as of 2019 the Ziff Gallery): A beautiful rectangular apartment with arches crossing its corners, which give the roof an octagonal character, with coved ceiling and lantern, and with clerestory lights through arcades, with classic moulded pilasters; it has a fine frieze designed by Mr Thorp, and carried out by Mr J.W.
+Its ground floor gallery was called the Queen's Room (renamed as of 2019 the Ziff Gallery): A beautiful rectangular apartment with arches crossing its corners, which give the roof an octagonal character, with coved ceiling and lantern, and with clerestory lights through arcades, with classic moulded pilasters; it has a fine frieze designed by Mr Thorp, and carried out by Mr J.W.
 Appleyard, with panels bearing the names of Hogarth, Reynolds, Gainsborough, and Turner. past Grand Masters of the English School of Painting.
 The frieze and ceiling was painted ivory white, and the walls were maroon "of dead texture" to show off the artworks and frames.
 Although the room is still there, the frieze is lost, or possibly hidden.
 (Note: The frieze is likely to have consisted of a series of carved, bas relief wooden panels, painted.
 During a 20th or 21st century renovation, the original tongue-and-groove walls of the Ziff (formerly Queen's) Gallery were covered by a cladding of additional inner walls strong enough to support heavy picture frames without the use of picture rails.
 This meant that the frieze was covered too.
 So the frieze may still exist behind the current inner walls.
 However that part of frieze which spanned the corner arches is unlikely to remain.
 (Information from Gallery records). .For historical images of Leeds City Art Gallery, see: Category:History of Leeds City Art Gallery.)